danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

  This question node asks the user to provide their email address if they choose to receive the schedule via email.
 This action invokes another flow, possibly to send the schedule to the provided email address.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/1fdbbdbe-b929-46dc-93f3-ea1801377b2f)

+ This action sends a confirmation message to the user about the successful email sending.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/6603f556-6053-469b-9cde-0f77cb929bd0)